yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/appendix/errorcodes.md

 20410005 | TOO MANY VALUE | Account IDs exceed maximum allowed.
 20410006 | INVALID VALUE CONTENT | You have submitted invalid account IDs. <br>One of the account ID indicated in the request is not valid.
 20410007 | NO ACCOUNT FOUND | One of the account IDs indicated in the request was not found. <br>Please confirm your account IDs.
-20410008 | CANNOT GET BALANCE ACCOUNT | This operation is not applicable for account which choose payment type is invoice.
 20410009 | GET BALANCE FAILED | The operation failed to get account balance.

 ##### Service